-- 413. The tax residence of the trustee is determined under the rules in either s YD 1 or s YD 2, depending on whether the trustee is a natural person or a company.
+409. The tax residence of the trustee is determined under the rules in either s YD 1 or s YD 2, depending on whether the trustee is a natural person or a company.Section YD 1(12) clarifies that a natural person includes a natural person who is acting in the capacity of trustee.
+Similarly, s YD 2(1B) clarifies that a company includes one that is acting in the capacity of trustee.

-Section YD 1(12) clarifies that a natural person includes a natural person who is acting in the capacity of trustee.
-Similarly, s YD 2(1B) clarifies that a company includes one that is acting in the capacity of trustee. - 414.
-When a trust has multiple trustees, the trustees are treated as a notional single person when considering tax residence (s HC 2).27 Where one of the trustees is tax resident, all the trustees as the notional single person under s HC 2 are tax resident in that capacity.
-If all the trustees are non-resident, then the notional single person under s HC 2 is non-resident as long as no election has been made under s HC 33. - 415.
-As noted at [386], trustees are liable to tax on trustee income as if they were an individual beneficially entitled to that income (s HC 24).
+- 410. When a trust has multiple trustees, the trustees are treated as a notional single person when considering tax residence (s HC 2).33 Where one of the trustees is tax resident, all the trustees as the notional single person under s HC 2 are tax resident in that capacity.
+If all the trustees are non-resident, then the notional single person under s HC 2 is non-resident as long as no election has been made under s HC 33. - 411.
+As noted at [395], trustees are liable to tax on trustee income as if they were an individual beneficially entitled to that income (s HC 24).
 New Zealand-sourced income derived by the trustee is assessable whether or not the trustee, or any settlor, is tax resident in New Zealand.
-The tax treatment of foreign-sourced amounts depends on the tax residence of settlors. - 416.
-As noted at [373], s HC 6 provides that an amount a trustee derives in an income year will be beneficiary income to the extent to which either it vests absolutely in interest in a beneficiary of the trust in the income year, or it is paid to a beneficiary of the trust in the relevant timeframes.
-A trustee who allocates all income derived during the year to beneficiaries has no trustee income. - 417.
+The tax treatment of foreign-sourced amounts depends on the tax residence of settlors. - 412.
+As noted at [382], s HC 6 provides that an amount a trustee derives in an income year will be beneficiary income to the extent to which either it vests absolutely in interest in a beneficiary of the trust in the income year, or it is paid to a beneficiary of the trust in the relevant timeframes.
+A trustee who allocates all income derived during the year to beneficiaries has no trustee income. - 413.
 The trustee of a trust is generally liable as agent for the income tax liability of the beneficiary for their beneficiary income and taxable distributions derived (s HC 32).
 This liability, therefore, depends on the tax residence of the beneficiary.
 If the beneficiary is tax resident in New Zealand, the trustee is liable for tax as agent of the beneficiary on worldwide beneficiary income and taxable distributions.
-If the beneficiary is tax resident outside New Zealand, the trustee is generally liable for tax as agent in respect of only New Zealand-sourced beneficiary income and taxable distributions. - 418.
+If the beneficiary is tax resident outside New Zealand, the trustee is generally liable for tax as agent in respect of only New Zealand-sourced beneficiary income and taxable distributions. - 414.
 The trustee's tax residence (without reference to the settlor's tax residence) is relevant if they derive passive income such as interest and dividends.
 If the trustee is not tax resident and derives "non-resident passive income" as defined in s RF 2, NRWT is payable on that amount.
 This may be a final tax if the non-resident trustee has no other income sourced in New Zealand.
 If the trustee is tax resident, RWT is deducted from passive income paid to them, unless they have RWT-exempt status.
-If an election has been made under s HC 33(1), non-resident passive income derived by a non-
+If an election has been made under s HC 33(1), non-resident passive income from the effective date of the election and RWT should be deducted. - 415.
+The tax residence of a trustee, whether an individual or a group of persons as a notional single person, is relevant for the purpose of applying the tie-breaker tests in

-27 They are also treated as a notional single person in their capacity as trustees and are jointly and severally liable to satisfy obligations imposed by s BB 2, such as filing returns.
+33 They are also treated as a notional single person in their capacity as trustees and are jointly and severally liable to satisfy obligations imposed by s BB 2, such as filing returns.